rishimj/value-glance-take-home/README.md

     npm run dev
 This will start the app in development mode.
 Open http://localhost:3000 in your browser (or the URL shown in the terminal).

-4. **Build for Production

-     ```bash
-    npm run build
-This creates a production-ready build in the dist folder.

-5. **Preview the Production Build

-    ```bash
-    npm run preview
-This previews the build at the URL provided in the terminal.